Découvrez 2 scientifiques célèbres, 3 pratiques médicales étranges du passé et pratiquez le vocabulaire médical.

-Before we go into details many medical practises in the past would be considered crazy if people did them today.
+Before we go into detail, many medical practises in the past would be considered crazy if people did them today.

 Listen to these 3 so-called cures or treatments and think about when and where people used to do them.

-- Smoking.
 It was believed that a good way to improve your breathing and prevent problems in your lungs was to smoke cigarettes.
-It was even believed to improve bad or smelly breath
+It was even believed to improve bad or smelly breath.

-- Sitting inside a dead whale.
-Yes – a whale .
-The largest animal in the world.
+Yes, a whale, the largest animal in the world.
 It lives in the sea.
-Rheumatism is a nasty disease, which causes aches and pains in the joints.
+Rheumatism is a nasty disease which causes aches and pains in the joints.
 People believed that sitting inside a dead whale for 8 hours would prevent rheumatism for 12 months.

-But when and where did people do these crazy things?
-France?
-The USA?
-India?
-And when?
-Last year?
-100 years ago?
-Or 1000 years ago?
+But when and where did people do these crazy things: in France, in the USA, India?
+And when: last year, 100 years ago or 1,000 years ago?
 I will give you the answers at the end of this podcast.

 Story number 1